DataDog/synthetics-test-automation-circleci-orb/README.md

 ## Run unit tests locally

-The unit tests defined in the `src/tests` folder can be ran by installing the [bats][4] CLI and running:
+To use unit tests defined in the `src/tests` folder, install the [bats][4] CLI and run the following:

 ```
 bats src/tests/